 Despite its relative affordability, Davisville Village still offers excellent returns on homeowner investment, with average home values and appreciation rates exceeding those seen in the rest of Toronto.

-Davisville’s original post office, a two-storey building at the northeast corner of Yonge Street and Davisville Avenue, still stands – though it has now been converted to a Starbucks.
+Davisville’s original post office, a two-storey building at the northeast corner of Yonge Street and Davisville Avenue, still stands.

 The original post office was managed by Jack Davis, grandson of neighbourhood founder John Davis, well into the 20th century.